itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 # endregion
 ```

-#### 2.5 Create model
+#### 2.5 Create Model

 <div class="text-justify">

-&emsp;&emsp;In the next step, we will create the Directional Coupler model in region 3.
+&emsp;&emsp;Next, we will create the Directional Coupler model in region 3.
 We have two options for modeling the structure:

 ![DC klayout](DC_gds.png 'DC klayout')